 If using just a new paint scheme, though, consider painting the stair tread (the flat part) and the riser (the vertical part) all the same shade as the walls nearby.
 This helps the stairs blend into the decor and avoids drawing the eye to them.
-Railings should be a complementary shade, possibly a little darker or lighter hue, to complete the look.
+Handrails and railings should be a complementary shade, possibly a little darker or lighter hue, to complete the look.

 2. Make Stairs a Focal Point

 An opposite choice is to draw more attention to the stairs by creating a focal point for the room.
 In this scenario, you want a bold hue for the complete staircase – such as a dark shade of red, navy, green, or black – that adds an accent against the colors of the room.
 Dark stairs are dramatic and may give the room a simple elegance and luxury.
 For added effect, you might even paint the risers a different color than the treads.